List of NK Široki Brijeg managers

-Slaven Musa won the 2012–13 Bosnian Cup with Široki Brijeg.

 Nogometni klub Široki Brijeg is a professional football club based in Široki Brijeg, Bosnia and Herzegovina, which plays in the Premier League of Bosnia and Herzegovina.
 This chronological list comprises all those who have held the position of club manager since the club's formation in 1948.

-In Široki Brijeg's history, 44 managers have so far managed the club, with some doing so on more than one occasion and three of them acting as interim managers.
+In Široki Brijeg's history, 46 managers have so far managed the club, with some doing so on more than one occasion and three of them acting as interim managers.
 The club's first manager was Luka Ljubičić, who managed the club from 1948 until 1949.
 The club's longest serving manager was Tomo Knezović, who led the team from 1962 to 1968.
-The current manager is Dean Klafurić.
+The current manager is Marijo Tot.

 Managerial history

 The following is the full list of Široki Brijeg managers and their respective time on that position: